BenediktStufler/grant/readme.txt

 First: Specifiying the seed for the random number generators does not guarantee that you will always get the same result, unless you set the number of threads to 1 via --threads=1.
 We cannot predict which thread is going to be fastest in finding an admissible tree, and the output may vary accordingly.
 This behaviour is called a racing condition.

 Second: The default behaviour is to use the systems timestamp (in seconds) as seed.
 This value only changes once per second, hence calling GRANT multiple times within 1 second is likely to produce unwanted results.

+4. LICENCE

+GRANT - generate random trees
+Copyright (C) 2021  Benedikt Stufler

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see <http://www.gnu.org/licenses/>